 Events Around Town

-May 6.
-The wait is almost over!
-Find your handful of happiness on opening day at the Downtown Farmers’ Market is here!
-The Market is held in Downtown Des Moines’ Historic Court District every Saturday morning, May through October.
-Spanning nine city blocks, The Market includes locally-grown produce, seasonal flowers, farm fresh eggs and cheese, locally-produced wine and fresh baked goods, Iowa-raised meat, ready-to-eat foods, local artists, learning opportunities, and more!
-Learn more at DesMoinesFarmersMarket.com.
+May 4.
+The wait is almost over - opening day at the Des Moines' Downtown Farmers’ Market is here!
+The Market is held Downtown Des Moines’ Historic Court District every Saturday morning, May through October.
+The Market brings urban and rural communities together, supporting nearly 300 entrepreneurial vendors from 50 counties across the state.
+Nourishing the community, The Market offers diverse products including locally-grown produce, seasonal flowers, farm fresh eggs and cheese, locally-produced wine, and fresh baked goods.
+It also includes ready-to-eat foods, local artists, live entertainers, special programming and learning opportunities.

 May 4.
 Are you trying to raise kids in a more sustainable way?
 Then this event is for you!
 Head down to the Des Moines Children’s Museum for a Cloth Diaper Garage Sale.
 This event is open to buyers, sellers, and people simply wishing to learn more about cloth diapering.
 Consigners can rent a “garage sale booth” for $20, and are able to keep 100% of their sales.
 There will be a designated area where donated diapers can be dropped off.
 Finally, there will be a Cloth 101 table to see all the different styles of cloth diapers, ask questions, and practice changing diapers on teddy bears and dolls.
 Bonus: consigners will be able to let their kiddos play at the museum free of charge and shoppers will have a $4.50 admission to the museum for kids ages 1-10.
 Infants under age 1 and anyone over age 10 are free.